 - Save the settings

-These are your user-level credentials that grant the agent permission to act as your X account.
+You already have the Consumer Key and Secret from Step 2.
+Now you need an Access Token and Access Token Secret — these are user-level credentials that grant the agent permission to act as your X account.

 Warning

-Copy all four values immediately.
-X only shows the secrets once.
+Copy the Access Token and Access Token Secret immediately.
+X only shows them once.
 If you lose them, you will need to regenerate.

 - Open your Orqestr project